simondiep/node-cors-example/README.md

 ## Steps

+(Same Origin)

 In terminal 1,
 ```
 npm i
 npm run start-server
 ```
+- Open the web app at http://localhost:3000/
+- Submit a few messages
+- Notice that the web app works as you'd expect

+(Allowed external origin)

 In terminal 2,
 - `npm run start-web-app`
 - Open the web app at http://127.0.0.1:8080/
 - Submit a few messages
 - Notice that the web app works as you'd expect

+(External origin not in allowed list)

 In terminal 3,
 - `npm run start-web-app-blocked`